 The county has a total area of 444.54 square miles of which 424.12 square miles is land and 20.41 square miles (4.59%) is water.
 The population recorded in the 1840 Federal Census was 6,681.
 The counties population peaked in 1860 at 24,149.
 The 2010 census recorded just 19,593 residents in the county.

 Neighboring counties are Hardin County, Tennessee (north), Lauderdale County, Alabama (northeast), Colbert County, Alabama (east), Franklin County, Alabama (southeast), Itawamba County (south), Prentiss County (southwest), and Alcorn County (northwest).
 Iuka is the county seat.
 Other communities in the county include Belmont, Burnsville, Golden, Tishomingo, Paden, Dennis, Doskie, Midway, Oldham, Pittsburg, and Short.

 Tishomingo County MSGHN has many records here on our website.
-Thousands of Tishomingo County marriage records and more.
-Look at the Tishomingo County Records links in the menu on the left for a list of available data.
+Marriage Records, Cemetery listings, tombstone photos, and more.
+Look at the Tishomingo County Data links for a list of available data.

 Birth Records - The Mississippi Department of Health maintains records of births after November 1, 1912 on file.
 This was the year Mississippi began keeping official birth records.
 You can obtain official copies of birth certificates by mail by using this birth record application on their website.
 If you just have to order by internet or phone, or use a credit card, you can use VitalCheck, a third party records company recognized by the Mississippi Dept. of Health.
 Since there are no official birth records before November 1, 1912 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.